kawing-ho/kawing-ho.github.io/_posts/2019-03-19-bsides-canberra-2019.md

       - Get source
       - Exploit Web Interface and get RCE with vulns
   - Attack surfaces:
-      - Manual/ Data sheets from the interwebz
+      - Manuals/Data sheets from the interwebz
-      - USB-oriented attacks
+      - USB-oriented attacks (sniffing/replaying)
       - Use wifi to hook to access point, monitor traffic to cloud

   - Watch more hardware hacking videos to learn techniques such as desoldering chips